Last updated on June 10th, 2021 at 11:57 pm

 However, the cost of obtaining a copyright or trademark in the first place is not free.
 Typically these fees range from $225-400, depending on where you register and what type of protection you want.
 You may also have to factor in legal fees as well.

-- Protect Your Brand: Amazon’s support team will be on standby 24/7 to help you with issues relating to product review manipulations, submitting IP infringement claims, and reporting any technical issues.
-Additionally, with the Transparency program, Amazon will give you special barcodes for you to apply to your products to ensure only authentic units are shipped to your customers.
+- Protect Your Brand: Amazon’s support team will be on standby 24/7 to help you with issues relating to product review manipulations, counterfeit products, submitting IP infringement claims, getting rid of hijackers on your product listings, and reporting any technical issues.
+Additionally, with the Transparency program, Amazon will give you special barcodes (similar to a UPC/EAN code) for you to apply to your products to ensure only authentic units are shipped to your customers.
+There’s no limit as to how many registered brands you can have.

 - Product Video: once approved, you’ll be able to upload a video that will appear at the end of your listing’s product image reel.
 This is a fantastic way to show your product and tell your brand story, and help skyrocket your conversion rate.